 - Select three people with whom you have worked with, either professionally or educationally, to complete Letters of Recommendation.
 Your references will receive a separate email from the application system where they can upload their letter.

 - A current CV/résumé, which can be uploaded to the application, and a one-page statement of purpose that highlights ability, motivation and experience related to your chosen research field as well as your career goals.

 - GRE and TOEFL scores, if required, can be uploaded with your application.
-The Department of Chemistry is waiving the GRE requirement for fall 2021 admissions ONLY, due to the pandemic.
+The Department of Chemistry is waiving the GRE requirement for fall 2022 admissions, due to the pandemic.

 Where can I send my application materials if I'm not able to upload them?

 After submitting your application online, materials can be sent by mail to:

 Chemistry Grad Admissions